Mesh

 end

-Since every node has a full replica of the global registry, Global.whereis returns immediately without any network call.
+Since every node has a full replica of the global registry, Global.whereis returns immediately without a network call.
+PID 0 means no live registration is known.

 Unregistering a Name